-There are some complaints about government identities not accepting DocuSign signatures due to the platform not having the level of compliance they hoped.
-Users also complain about the quality and speed of the regular customer service.
+Some complaints about government identities not accepting DocuSign signatures due to the platform not having the level of compliance they hoped.
+Users also complain about the quality and speed of regular customer service.

-Although only by a small margin, DocuSign has a slight edge over DotLoop when it comes to user reviews, both in number and in quality.
+Although only by a small margin, DocuSign has a slight edge over DotLoop regarding user reviews, both in number and quality.

-Although it talks very little about what kind of security processes it uses, DotLoop assures customers that they’ve “put in place physical, electronic, and managerial procedures to help safeguard and secure the information we collect online.”
+Although it talks little about what kind of security processes it uses, DotLoop assures customers that they’ve “put physical, electronic, and managerial procedures in place to help safeguard and secure the information we collect online.”

-That doesn’t fully answer our question, but we do know that there are no reported DotLoop security breaches, so users have no reason to not trust the platform’s capabilities.
+That doesn’t fully answer our question, but we know there are no reported DotLoop security breaches, so users have no reason not to trust the platform’s capabilities.